Ahead of Bangladesh vote, opposition says it faces 'a reign of terror'

 U.S. funded political observers who were scheduled to visit to monitor elections have been forced to cancel plans due to what Washington said was Bangladesh’s “inability to grant credentials and issue visas within the timeframe necessary”.
 Bangladesh’s foreign ministry said it was following due process.

-When a group of daily wage labourers gathered in Dhaka this week, supporters of both political groups said no other prime minister had helped build more roads and culverts than Hasina.
+When a group of daily wage laborers gathered in Dhaka this week, supporters of both political groups said no other prime minister had helped build more roads and culverts than Hasina.

 But they said they should be free to elect their leader, and that a lack of campaigning by the opposition was not helping them decide.